ashmortar/notes/pages/test_presentation.md

 :END:
 ### This is sub-slide 1
 ### this is sub-slide 2
-## This is the second slide, which isn't a "header"
+## This is the second slide, which isn't a "header" :PROPERTIES:
+:auto-animate
+## :
+:END:
 ## This is the third slide:
 :PROPERTIES:
 :background-image: https://ashmortar.io/img/knowledge_graph.png